 Tommy Perry Flanders, a graduate of Georgia Southern University, earned a bachelor’s degree in biology in 1992.
 He graduated with honors from Gupton Jones College of Funeral Service in Atlanta.
-Tommy is a member of the Georgia Funeral Directors Association, a member of the Georgia Coroner’s Association, Deputy Coroner of Bryan County and former instructor of mortuary science at Ogeechee Technical College.
+Tommy is a member of the Georgia Funeral Directors Association, a member of the Georgia Coroner’s Association where he serves as District Director, Deputy Coroner of Bryan County and former instructor of mortuary science at Ogeechee Technical College.
 He is a licensed funeral director, insurance agent and embalmer with over 18 years experience.
 Tommy is a member of the Academy of Graduate Embalmers and North Bryan County Chamber of Commerce and the Pembroke Downtown Development Authority.
 He is also a member of the First Baptist Church of Claxton where he and his wife, Julie were married in 2000.
 Tommy owns and operates Flanders Morrison Funeral Home.

 Licensed Funeral Director and Embalmer, Administrative Manager